Home Home

 FAX: +44 (0) 1904 557201

 The York Castle Museum (named after the York Castle, which stood on the same site) is a great collection of everyday life in York.
 You can see from the pictures displayed, the museum has taken a great deal of care to insure that past life in York was recreated as accurately as possible.
-A great visit but plan for an afternoon.
+A great visit...plan for an afternoon.

-Also on the grounds of the Castle Museum was Clifford's Tower.
+Clifford's Tower. is also on the grounds of the Castle Museum.
 There were two wooden versions of the keep prior to the one that is there today (built in the latter half of the 13th century).
-The keep was given the name Clifford's Tower after Roger de Clifford was hanged there in 1322.
+The keep was given the name Clifford's Tower after Roger de Clifford was hanged there in 1322...a great way to be remembered.

 York Castle Museum